Yes No Share to Facebook

 - Obligation of Full Disclosure: The prosecution has a continuous obligation to provide all relevant information to the defence as is in line with the principles set out in R. v.
 Stinchcombe, [1991] 3 S.C.R.
 326, whereas the Supreme Court determined that failing to meet this duty can undermine the fairness of the trial.

-- Timing and Completeness: The timeliness and comprehensive disclosure of relevant evidence is critical whereas, per R. v.
+- Timing and Completeness: The importance of timely and complete disclosure of relevant evidence is imperative, whereas, according to R. v.
 McNeil, [2009] 1 S.C.R.
-66, delays or incomplete disclosure can significantly prejudice and impair the ability of the accused person to prepare for trial.
+66, delays or incomplete disclosures can greatly prejudice and impair the accused person when preparing for trial.

 Here are links to four (4) other webpages: